nestauk/escoe_workshop_streamlit/README.md

 `git clone git@github.com:YOUR_GITHUB_HANDLE/escoe_workshop_streamlit.git`

-don't forget to change the above my replacing `YOUR_GITHUB_HANDLE` with your GitHub username.
+don't forget to change the above by replacing `YOUR_GITHUB_HANDLE` with your GitHub username.

 2. Create a conda environment: